 Compared to traditional AI studied in R18/19 AMMT, the Mobile AI is special in the following aspects:

-) Contextual information exposure
+1) Contextual information exposure

+Difference entities may have different kinds of data, which can be used for contextual information when Mobile AI performs.
+E.g.,

+- For UE, it has user specific data such as usage across apps, user trajectory/location, battery.

+- For 5G network, it has communication specific such as applied policy, QoS, slice status.

+- For Application server, it has the application specific data such as content preference.

+Thus, Under the premise of data privacy, 5G system perform contextual information exposure, it will be good to study whether and how the contextual information can be exposed by 5GS to 3rd party for Mobile AI support.

-) Efficient exposure to device for mobile AI, the decision-making point of is moved to device sideome of contextual information should be efficiently and in real-time exposed from 5G system to device, for a guaranteed user experience
+2) Efficient exposure to device

+Current mechanism needs each App server to keep active user plane connection to UE App clients while maintaining the interaction to 5GS.
+It is resource consuming.
+As for mobile AI, the decision-making point of is moved to device side, some of contextual information should be efficiently and in real-time exposed from 5G system to device, for a guaranteed user experience

+3) new KPI requirement

+Mobile AI focuses on the requirements for the round-trip transmission KPI, such as latency and reliability for a certain amount of tokens

 4 Objective

-Based on the justification above, it is proposed to tudy 5GS assisted Mobile AI
+Based on the justification above, it is proposed to study 5GS assisted Mobile AI.

+Identify the related use cases and service requirement for Mobile AI.
+And provide the gap analysis between the identified new requirements and existing functionalities of 5GS, regarding:

-Contextual information exposure: what contextual information can be exposed to 3rd party application
+Contextual information exposure: what contextual information can be exposed to 3rd party application to assist the on-demand Mobile AI service

 Efficient exposure to device: method and authorization for UE to efficiently acquire information

 Security and privacy aspect Charging aspect

+New KPIs requirements, if any